 The multimodal model achieved validation errors below 20% for von Mises stress, mass, and directional deflection on CarHoods10K, substantially outperforming the image-only baseline, especially for stress and deflection.
 When evaluated on entirely new hood frame designs, it produced physically reasonable, trend-consistent predictions, confirming improved robustness and generalization and demonstrating its value for rapid, simulation-assisted design iteration.

-Developed a C++ based interactive software framework for constructing, manipulating, and plotting B-Spline curves, surfaces, and knot operations, leveraging B-Spline basis functions to support mechanical engineering design automation and CAD/CAM applications.
+Developed C++ interactive software framework for constructing, manipulating, and visualizing B-Spline/Bezier curves, NURBS/Bezier surfaces, and knot operations (insertion/refinement), leveraging recursive basis functions, control points, and knot vectors to support CAD/CAM design automation in mechanical engineering.

 Implement B-Spline curve generation using recursive basis functions, knot vectors, and control points for accurate shape representation.